A is for Atlanta

 The Asian American Advocacy Fund collaborated with 30 local Asian-American artists in Atlanta to create a coloring book to empower children.
 Each letter of the alphabet represented something from Asian-American culture accompanied by a beautiful work of art, interesting history and motivational words.
 It was exactly what I wanted my family exposed to when we left home.
 My children will undoubtedly learn the ABCs.
 That is not a concern whatsoever, but what does concern me is how they view this world and how they view themselves in it.
 “N is for Not Your Model Minority,” spoke to me as I studied the exhibit.
 I spoke these exact 4 words with conviction during a performance in college.
 I couldn’t wait to take the kids to Atlanta.

 I indulged in all of the routine activities.
 I took a long uninterrupted shower.
 I finished my coffee while it was still hot.
 I let myself simply wake up for the day.
 I exercised in the middle of the day.
 I browsed a boutique at my leisure.
 I read my book on the flight.
 On most days, I have forgotten what it feels like to be my own person.
 I need these reminders to be myself and love myself so I can continue to give myself fully to the most important people in my life.
 I need rest, I need inspiration, I need self-care, I need support.
 With a growing family, I may need it more often or in longer periods and in more meaningful ways.
 I am beyond lucky to have a partner that understands how I function.
-Ricky knows that in order for me to continually blossom, to be the mother and the WOMAN that I am meant to be, there must be space and there must be light.
+Ricky knows that in order for me to continually blossom, to be the mother and the woman that I am meant to be, there must be space and there must be light.

 Previous